-If you're looking for a healthy and easy way to take care of your health, try making fresh rose water.
+If you are looking for a healthy and simple way to take care of your health, you should try making fresh rose water.

-Rose water is easy to make and the wonderful fragrance will do your mind, body and soul good.
+Rose water is easy to make, and its delightful fragrance will benefit your mind, body, and soul.

 What is rose water?

-Rose water is a wonderfully fragrant, flavored water that is made by soaking rose petals.
+Rose water is a delightfully fragrant, flavored water made by steeping rose petals.
 You can buy rose water or even make it yourself.
 This floral water can be colorless or pink and is full of bioactive compounds.
 These offer numerous health benefits and uses.

 Rose water is completely chemical-free and is made from organic rose petals and normal water.
 It can be applied to the face and body to rejuvenate the skin.
 Rose water is perfect as a natural beauty product or even for consumption.